 “MONEY IS THE ROOT OF ALL EVIL, AND YET IT IS SUCH A USEFUL ROOT THAT WE CANNOT GET ON WITHOUT IT ANY MORE THAN WE CAN WITHOUT POTATOES.” by Louisa May Alcott, novelist (1832-1888)

-love potatoes.
 I never worry about having enough food in the house as long as I have a bag of potatoes and I guess, a bag of dog food.

 I love potatoes.
 Yes, I already said that.
 Mashed, fried, baked, hashed, steamed, grilled, in salads, the list could go on and on.

 And lucky for me Hanukkah features potatoes.
 I can make latkes with frozen hash browns, boiled potatoes, russets, yellow Finns, sweet potatoes, and the varieties could go on and on.
 But today’s post isn’t about latkes, though it does feature potatoes.

 You will have to come back later for latkes.

 I wanted to give you my handy dandy company quick potato recipe in case you may want to serve something with that decadent make ahead cheese soufflé I posted about a week ago.

 These are great because you can make them ahead of time and they look oh so cute tucked into the little muffin cups.

 Not to mention easy to serve.
 Which also makes them easy to eat.